standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 As illustrated above, the FHIR IG may include models from multiple namespaces.
 The first job of the CP is to specify the profiles that should be presented in the IG, out of the available `Entry` models in class files in the _spec_ directory.

 To include the profile of an `Entry` in the IG, list the class name in the CP.
 The list must be arranged by namespace, as shown in [the example below](#content-profile-example).
-To include all Entries in a namespace, mark the namespace with a wildcard `*`.
+To include all `Entries` in a namespace, mark the namespace with a wildcard `*`.
 We refer to any `Entry` explicitly listed for inclusion as "primary" profiles.

-> **Note**: Only `Entries` result in FHIR profiles. `Groups` and `Elements` result in extensions.
-Inclusion of extensions in the IG is automatic, and cannot be specified in the CP.
+> **Note**: Only `Entries` result in FHIR profiles. `Groups` and `Elements` result in **extensions**.
+Inclusion of **extensions** in the IG is automatic, and cannot be specified in the CP.

 #### Specifying No-Profile Classes

 When you specify an `Entry` to be included in an IG, it may indirectly pull in other `Entries`.
-For example, an Observation references other classes including Patient, Specimen, Device, and Practitioner.
-In turn, Specimen could reference a Procedure, Device an Organization, etc, until a large number of classes are involved.
+For example, an **Observation** references other classes including **Patient**, **Specimen**, **Device**, and **Practitioner**.
+In turn, **Specimen** could reference a **Procedure**, **Device** and **Organization**, etc, until a large number of classes are involved.
 By default, if there is a CIMPL model for a referenced class, SHR-CLI will create a profile for that class, and include it in the IG.
 We refer to these dependent profiles as _supporting_ profiles.

 The No-Profile (`NP`) flag is a way to put boundaries around your IG, and eliminate some or all supporting profiles.
 The No-Profile (`NP`) flag after a class instructs SHR-CLI to _not_ profile a class, and therefore, exclude it from the list of profiles in the IG.
 To exclude all classes in a namespace, put the `NP` flag after the namespace name.

 The `NP` flag can be applied to both `Entries` and `Groups`.
-An example of applying `NP` to a `Group`, if there is a model of Address that is different than FHIR's Address data type, then specifying `Address: NP` will use FHIR's Address rather than a profiled version of Address.
+As an example of applying `NP` to a `Group`, if there is a model of Address that is different than FHIR's **Address** data type, then specifying `Address: NP` will use FHIR's **Address** rather than a profiled version of Address.

 Because the web of dependencies can be hard to predict, a good way to determine which classes should be designated with an `NP` flag is to generate the IG, then go to the `out/fhir/profiles` directory to see the complete list of profiles generated.
 If any profiles in that directory are extraneous to the purpose of the IG, go back to the CP and apply the `NP` flag to the corresponding class.
 However,the `NP` flag should not be applied to any class that is a parent class of one of the classes you want in your IG.
 This may interfere with mapping rules inherited from that parent class.

 ***
-**NOTE:** The "No Profile" feature is available in SHR-CLI 6.6.0 and higher
+**Note:** The _No Profile_ feature is available in SHR-CLI 6.6.0 and higher
 ***

 #### Specifying MustSupport Elements

-In FHIR, [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) is a boolean flag which allows a profile to indicate that an implementation must be able to process that element in a FHIR instance if it exists.
-In the CP file, MustSupport elements are designated with the `MS` flag after the property name.
+In FHIR, [**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) is a boolean flag which allows a profile to indicate that an implementation must be able to process that element in a FHIR instance if it exists.
+In the CP file, **MustSupport** elements are designated with the `MS` flag after the property name.

-MustSupport elements are not included in the data model because different use cases may require support for different elements.
+**MustSupport**s  are specified in the CP file rather than in the data model because different use cases may require different **MustSupport**s.
 For example, one use case may require a patient's date of death and another might not, but the data model for date of death should be the same wherever it is used.

 #### Content Profile Example